aripka-pivotal/Spring1PlatformDemo-Metrics/README.md

 TEST_URL - the µService path (e.g - webtrader-s1p12.cfapps.io)

 These are defined in the manifest files that can be updated for specfic deployments

+To push to cloud foundry navigate to the loadscripts directory (the artifact is all the files in the directory)